To inspire and nurture the interest and understanding of science among students in grades 1-8, North South Foundation introduced Science Bees in 2010.

 Yes.
 A child in KG is allowed to participate in Junior Science Bee, on an equal basis without any special privileges or concessions.
 Parents should bring young children into the contest with the primary aim of getting them familiar with the Bee.

-Online registration via NSF homepage is generally available, starting January.
-You can also refer to the NSF Contest Calendar or ask your Regional Coordinator about registration deadlines and contest dates.
+Online registration via NorthSouth homepage is generally available, starting January.
+You can also refer to the Regional Contest Calendar or ask your Chapter Director about registration deadlines and contest dates.